-Vehicle Service Station: An establishment where gasoline and/or oil, grease, batteries, tires and automobile accessories are dispensed at retail as a principal use and where, in addition, only the following services are rendered and sales made:
+Vehicle Service Station: An establishment where gasoline, petroleum, diesel fuel, oil, grease, batteries, tires and automobile accessories are dispensed at retail as a principal use and/or where, in addition, only the following services are rendered and sales made:

-- A. Sale and servicing of spark plugs, batteries, and distributor parts. - B. Tire sales, servicing, and repair, but not recapping or regrooving. - C. Replacement or adjustment of mufflers and tailpipes, water hoses, fan belts, brake fluid, light bulbs, fuses, floor mats, seat covers, windshield wipers, and wiper blades, grease retainers, wheel bearings, mirrors, and the like. - D. Radiator cleaning and flushing, provision of water, anti-freeze, and the like. - E. Washing and polishing, and sale of automotive washing and polishing materials. - F. Greasing and lubrication. - G. Providing and repairing fuel pumps, oil pumps, and lines. - H. Servicing and repair of carburetors. - I. Emergency wiring repairs. - J. Adjusting and repairing brakes. - K. Minor motor adjustments not involving removal of the head or crankcase or racing the motor. - L. Provision of convenience goods for gasoline supply station customers. - M. Provision of road maps and other information material to customers; - N. Provision of restroom facilities. - O. Performing State vehicle inspections. - P. Car wash.
+- A. Sale and servicing of spark plugs, batteries, and distributor parts; - B. Tire sales, servicing, and repair, but not recapping or regrooving; - C. Replacement or adjustment of mufflers and tailpipes, water hoses, fan belts, brake fluid, light bulbs, fuses, floor mats, seat covers, windshield wipers, and wiper blades, grease retainers, wheel bearings, mirrors, and the like; - D. Radiator cleaning and flushing, provision of water, anti-freeze, and the like; - E. Washing and polishing, and sale of automotive washing and polishing materials; - F. Greasing and lubrication; - G. Providing and repairing fuel pumps, oil pumps, and lines; - H. Servicing and repair of carburetors; - I. Emergency wiring repairs; - J. Adjusting and repairing brakes; - K. Minor motor adjustments not involving removal of the head or crankcase or racing the motor; - L. Provision of convenience goods for gasoline supply station customers; - M. Provision of road maps and other information material to customers; - N. Provision of restroom facilities; - O. Performing State vehicle inspections; - P. Car wash; and/or - Q. Electric vehicle charging spaces.